audalov/audalov/README.md

 I'm Data analytics
 --------------

-I am a railway and transport tunnel design engineer and an analyst from Russia
+I'm a railway and transport tunnel design engineer and an analyst from Russia

 * 🌍 I'm based in Моscow
 * ✉️ You can contact me at [udalov.23@yandex.ru](mailto:udalov.23@yandex.ru)